otobrglez/lily/README.md

 # The Lily Framework

-Lily is a tiny framework for rapid and easy development of live/real-time web applications in Scala.
+Lily is a lightweight framework for the rapid and easy development of live, real-time web applications in Scala.

 Lily is built around and integrates flawlessly with [ZIO HTTP][ZIO-HTTP] and [ZIO Streams][ZIO-STREAMS].